pololu/rpicsim/docs/SFRs.md

 The MPLAB X code contains various objects that simulate the peripherals on a chip, such as the ADC.
 It has not been determined whether writing to SFRs using the {RPicSim::Register} object updates the simulation of those peripherals in the proper way.
-Also, whether the periphals get updated might depend on whether the `value` or the `memory_value` attribute is used for writing.
+Also, whether the peripherals get updated might depend on whether the `value` or the `memory_value` attribute is used for writing.

 Non-memory-mapped registers